-Historic Hanna’s Town, established in 1773, was the first county seat of Westmoreland County, and hosted the first English courts west of the Allegheny Mountains!
+Historic Hanna’s Town, founded in 1773, served as the first county seat of Westmoreland County and hosted the first English courts west of the Allegheny Mountains—and this guide shares my firsthand tips to help you make the most of exploring this fascinating Revolutionary-era landmark.

 The Birth of Hanna’s Town